UCL/scikit-surgerydocker/.docs/source/basic_commands.rst

 .. code:: bash

+    docker run <image name>
+    e.g.
     docker run hello-world
+    or
+    docker run busybox echo "Hello World"

-If you run the same command then you will notice that this time the container runs very fast because the image is stored locally in the first step.
+If you run the same command again then you will notice that this time the container runs very fast because the image is stored locally in the first step.

 .. code:: bash